-- Requirements under the Companies Act 2006, including approval of the half yearly and annual financial statements, recommendation of the final dividend (if any), the appointment or removal of the Company Secretary, and determining the policy on share issuance and buybacks. - Matters relating to certain Stock Exchange requirements and announcements, the Company's internal controls, and the Company's corporate governance structure, policy and procedures. - Decisions relating to the strategic objectives and overall management of the Company, including the appointment or removal of the AIFM and other service providers, and review of the Investment Policy. - Matters relating to the Board and Board committees, including the terms of reference and membership of the committees, the appointment of Directors (including the Chairman) and the determination of Directors' remuneration.
+- Requirements under the Companies Act 2006, including approval of the half yearly and annual financial statements, recommendation of any final dividend, the appointment or removal of the Company Secretary, and determining the policy on share issuance and buybacks. - Matters relating to certain Stock Exchange requirements and announcements, the Company's internal controls, and the Company's corporate governance structure, policy and procedures. - Decisions relating to the strategic objectives and overall management of the Company, including the appointment or removal of the AIFM and other service providers, and review of the Investment Policy. - Matters relating to the Board and Board committees, including the terms of reference and membership of the committees, the appointment of Directors (including the Chairman) and the determination of Directors' remuneration.

+Some of these are delegated to committees of the Board.
 Day-to-day operational and portfolio management is delegated to Frostrow and AFML, respectively.